Joey Logano spoils Big Three party to win NASCAR title

 "We were so bad tonight on the racetrack and on pit road that nothing was kind of going our way.
 So it was just not all there the way that we needed it to, and sometimes it all falls into place and falls your way, and other times you've got to be able to go out there and go earn it, and we didn't have either."

-In fact, Busch's crew had one of its worst races of the year on pit road as the front tire changer had hiccups on several stops.
-It negated any advantage Busch gained when team owner Gibbs forced Denny Hamlin not to take the first pit stall and leave it open so Busch would have an easier exit back onto the track.
+In fact, Busch's crew had one of its worst races of the year on pit road as the front-tire changer had hiccups on two stops.
+It negated any advantage Busch gained when team owner Gibbs forced Denny Hamlin not to take the first pit stall and leave it open so Busch would have an easier exit back on the track.
 But he lost six positions during one stop, four in another, and his team had to gamble on strategy to stay in contention.

 It was Busch who said losing the title would be most disappointing if it went to Logano because Logano wasn't in the same league as the Big Three all season.
 But Logano was adamant he was the favorite, in part because he wasn't even supposed to make the final four after just one regular season victory.
 Busch and Harvick ended the season with eight wins each, while Truex had four.